-After Analysis following Conclusions were drawn:-
+After Statistical Analysis the following findings were drawn:-

-• It was found that there was significant deference in height dimension body composition among the students of deferent socioeconomic status school.

-- It was found that there was significant deference in fat percentage dimension of body composition among the students of deferent socioeconomic status school. - It was found that there was significant deference in BMI dimension of body composition among the students of deferent socioeconomic status school.
+- It was found that there was significant deference in height dimension body composition among the students of deferent socioeconomic status school. - It was found that there was significant deference in fat percentage dimension of body composition among the students of deferent socioeconomic status school. - It was found that there was significant deference in BMI dimension of body composition among the students of deferent socioeconomic status school.